oktadev/okta-react-node-example/README.md

 # Basic CRUD App with Node + React

 This example app shows how to create a Node.js API and display its data with a React UI.
+To follow along step-by-step, [check out the blog post](https://developer.okta.com/blog/2018/07/10/build-a-basic-crud-app-with-node-and-react).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).